Why We Love Paris in the Fall

 From the beginning of December to New Year’s Eve, your schedule will be nonstop busy, so it may be a good idea to use this fall trip to Paris to hit refresh on your mind and body before the celebrations begin.

-In Autumn, the cold temperature and the soothing ambiance of nature allow you to spend time and calm your senses, even if you are exploring a new city like Paris.
-Sure, when you visit Paris in autumn, you want to visit some of the main tourist sites, but you can also take long strolls or take a break on a pretty cafe terrace to enjoy the fall colors with a hot drink.
+In autumn, the cold temperature and the soothing ambiance of nature allow you to spend time and calm your senses, even if you are exploring a new city like Paris.
+Sure, when you visit Paris in autumn, you want to see some of the main tourist sites, but you can also take long strolls or take a break on a pretty café-terrace to enjoy the fall colors with a hot drink.

-Autumn in Paris means lesser crowds, lower prices, and more quality time.
+Paris in the fall means fewer crowds, lower prices, and more quality time.
 If you’re a person who looks forward to details and enjoys traveling based on emotion, then Paris in the fall is the perfect season for you to start.

 Have you visited Paris in autumn?
 What are your favorite things to do in Paris in the fall?